-Our final type of salmon is the pink, or the humpback salmon, which you may remember from one of my previous posts.
+Our final type of salmon is the Pink Salmon or the Humpback Salmon, depending on who you ask.

 The names are a bit more straightforward here, as they have pink bellies and the males develop a trademark hump on their backs during their spawning runs.

-Pinks are the smallest type of salmon found in Alaska, with an average length of about 22 inches and a weight of about five pounds.
+Pink Salmon are the smallest of all the types of salmon in Alaska with with an average length of about 22 inches and a weight of about five pounds.